morpho-org/bundler3/README.md

 # Morpho Blue Bundler v3

 The [`Bundler`](./src/Bundler.sol) allows EOAs to batch-execute a sequence of arbitrary calls atomically.
-It carries specific features to be able to perform actions that necessitate authorizations, and handle callbacks.
+It carries specific features to be able to perform actions that require authorizations, and handle callbacks.

 ## Structure